raspberrypilearning/lego-plotter/en/step_1.md

 --- collapse ---
 ---
-title: Installing the Vcgencmd python library
+title: Install the Vcgencmd python library
 ---
 Make sure you are connected to the internet.